nparker2023/R-Pairwise-Alignment-With-BioMart-and-RefSeq/README.md

 library(stringr)
 ```

+Step 2: Set the directory location for saved and desired files.
 ```R
 setwd("~/R")
 ```

 ## Selecting Marts

-Step 2: Select a mart in order to access the BioMart Ensembl databases.
+Step 3: Select a mart in order to access the BioMart Ensembl databases.
 All of the available marts can be accessed as a list and saved to a csv file.

 ```R
 mart_finder <- function(file_name_1) {